thomasaull/CiTrigger/README.md

 # CI Trigger Module

-This module triggers a webhook with a POST request once a day, if a page has been saved.
+This module triggers a webhook with a POST request at a set time interval, if a page has been saved.

 ### Lazycron